-RPA in real estate: 10 use cases and best practices
+RPA in real estate: 10 use cases, platforms & best practices

 10 RPA use cases in real estate

-From property and facility management to accounting and marketing, RPA in real estate can be deployed in a variety of key business functions.
+From property and facility management to accounting and marketing, RPA can be applied in a variety of real estate business operations.
 Here's a brief rundown of popular RPA use cases in this industry.

-Real estate agencies can manage numerous properties subject to taxation, not to mention corporate taxes such as the CIT.
-Therefore, tax billing and reporting is another process worth automating via RPA.
-Bots can extract information from different sources, prepare property tax invoices for tenants, and compile all due fiscal documentation for competent authorities faster and more accurately than humans.
+Real estate agencies can manage multiple properties subject to taxation, including corporate taxes such as the CIT.
+Involving repetitive tasks and structured data, tax billing and reporting are well-suited to be automated with RPA.
+Bots can extract information from multiple tax systems, prepare property tax invoices, and compile all due fiscal documentation for competent authorities faster and more accurately than humans.

 Scheme title: Example of property tax billing automation.